Blog

 What is Website Accessibility?

 In the United States, the American’s with Disabilities Act requires websites be accessible to people of all abilities.
 Websites must be designed so people of all abilities can access information and purchase products.
 There are similar laws in other countries such as Great Britain.
-From a business perspective, an accessible website is the right thing to do.
-It also just makes good business sense.
+An accessible website is the right thing to do.
+It also makes good business sense.
 The more people who are able to visit and navigate your website, the more potential new and repeat business.

 So you may be wondering if your website is accessible to all.
 There is no sure fire way without an accessibility audit from a professional specializing in accessibility.
 However, we have three examples of obvious red flags in which a website would not be accessible to all.